Elementary School

 • Learn and use a variety of prayers in multiple settings

-• Model God’s love for mankind through words and actions towards others
+• Model God’s love for mankind through words and actions toward others

 • Prepare for the Sacraments of Reconciliation & First Holy Communion